7 flowers to sow in November – seeds and bulbs to plant this month for gorgeous displays in spring and beyond

 (Image credit: Alamy)

 Echinops are stunning ornamental plants with unique jagged leaves and a spiky globe-shaped flower head that come in shades of blue and silver.
-These perennials are actually Mediterranean plants that can work in many different garden color schemes
+These perennials, also known commonly as globe thistles, are Mediterranean plants that can work in many different garden color schemes.

 You can sow echinops either in spring or in fall, with November the last chance to sow these flowers in fall.
 When sown in November they need to be grown undercover throughout winter - so make space for them when planning a greenhouse space - ready to be planted out come spring.